Ebenezer Ward: Politics

-In 1868 he issued his first address to the electors of Gumeracha, and after a fierce contest was defeated by 22 votes.
-Two years later he tried again, this time in opposition to Arthur Blyth and A. G. Downer and on 5 April 1870 was returned by a substantial majority, secured 343 of 512 votes, and in 1872, 1875 and 1878 he headed the poll for that district.
+In 1868, he issued his first address to the electors of Gumeracha, and after a fierce contest was defeated by 22 votes.
+Two years later he tried again, this time in opposition to Arthur Blyth and A. G. Downer and on 5 April 1870, was returned by a substantial majority, secured 343 of 512 votes, and in 1872, 1875, and 1878 he headed the poll for that district.
 He quickly made his mark as an eloquent speaker and succeeded in pushing a number of important matters, including the opening up of railway communication with Victoria.

-In 1875 Ward was elevated to Cabinet.
-He was the first Minister of Agriculture in South Australia, if not in Australia, and Minister of Education under two Premiers (Boucaut and Colton) It has been suggested that this was a ploy to keep his attention away from land reform.
-In 1880 he resigned his seat as an undischarged bankrupt, but in 1881 was elected for the Burra district with the Hon.
+In 1875, Ward was elevated to Cabinet.
+He was the first Minister of Agriculture in South Australia, if not in Australia, and Minister of Education under two Premiers (Boucaut and Colton).
+It has been suggested that this was a ploy to keep his attention away from land reform.
+In 1880, he resigned from his seat as an undischarged bankrupt, but in 1881, was elected for the Burra district with the Hon.
 W. B. Rounsevell.

 After the subdivision of the Burra electorate in 1884, the Frome district returned Ward at the head of the poll, and he was elected Chairman of Committees and Deputy speaker, where his superlative knowledge of Standing Orders and parliamentary procedure came to the fore.
-In 1887 the electors of Frome once more placed him in the leading position but he lost it in the elections of 1891.
+In 1887, the electors of Frome once more placed him in the leading position but he lost it in the elections of 1891.
 The following year he was elected to the Legislative Council by the Northern district, which extended from southern Yorke Peninsula to Port Darwin and across to the Western Australian border.
-He lost this seat in 1900 after the Labor vote was bolstered by workers in the newly established smelter at Port Pirie.
+He lost this seat in 1900, after the Labor vote was bolstered by workers in the newly established smelter at Port Pirie.

 An outspoken opponent of women's suffrage, he attempted to block the Constitutional Amendment (Adult Suffrage) Act 1894 giving women the vote by proposing an amendment that would also allow women to stand for election, assuming that male members of parliament would not want women replacing them.
 However the bill passed with this amendment and South Australia became the first legislature in the world to grant women the rights to both vote and stand for election.